Cordarrelle Patterson Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Patterson's nine rushing yards per game over his two career matchups are 24.5 fewer than his over/under in Sunday's game.
+- Over his two career matchups against the Buccaneers, Patterson averaged nine rushing yards per game, 24.5 fewer yards than his over/under in Sunday's game.

-- Patterson, in two matchups against the Buccaneers, has run for a TD once, but not more than one in a single contest.
+- In one of two games against the Buccaneers Patterson has run for a touchdown.
+But he did not have multiple TDs in that game.

 - Note: Patterson's stats vs. Buccaneers date back to 2016.